-Frequency with which climate-related issues are a scheduled agenda item which climate-related issues are Scope of board-level oversight Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring and overseeing progress against goals and targets for addressing climate-related issues <not Applicable></not The Board regularly reviews and guides strategy, major plans of action, risk management policies, business plans during quarterly Board meetings and annual Board retreats.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Monitoring and overseeing progress against goals and targets for addressing climate-related issues The Board regularly reviews and guides strategy, major plans of action, risk management policies, business plans during quarterly Board meetings and annual Board retreats.
 In addition, the Board also reviews performance objectives and progress against goals and targets as part of the Purpose-led Performance (PLP) initiative.
+The Nominating/Corporate Governance Committee is responsible for risks relating to Environment, Social, and Governance (ESG) matters, including climate.